 The series is designed for to be split among the appropriate leader/employee in your organization for each workshop or send one or more employees to the entire series.
 Each workshop will provide intense training, hands on activities, employer best practices and peer discussions, as well as worksheets to take back to the office for implementation.
 At a very affordable rate $40 per class or $350 for entire series of 10 classes.

 Many misunderstandings, misconceptions and biases happen due to communication challenges.
-It's important for your staff to understand each other's communication styles and how to better communicate with each other and your clients.
+It's important for your staff to understand each other's communication styles, what team roles you have and may be missing and how to better collaborate with each other and your clients.

 We will then take the time to teach each individual how to paint his/her communication style using their favorite colors, objects, words that represent his/her communication style.
 This will then provide great talking pieces at your office, fun diverse art pieces and will help employees better communicate with their colleagues.

 Of course a proper team event includes food and drink.
-Wine, beer, kombucha, water, salad and pizza will be delivered to your office conference room with canvases, paint and paintbrushes.
-(3 hour event).
+Wine, beer, kombucha, water, salad and pizza or taco bar will be delivered to your office conference room with canvases, paint and paintbrushes.
+(2.5-3 hour event).

 Rane Stempson is a recognized leader in Diversity & Inclusion, Innovation, Government, Education and Technology.
 She is the CEO and founder of the Ranemaker Institute focused on the need that individuals, organizations and cities need help in understanding how to discuss inclusive innovation and create action plans that benefit themselves, their companies, organizations and communities.
 Rane is launching the Inclusive Innovation Initiative in Bend to ensure Bend becomes one of the most inclusive cities in America.